 - 4 tablespoon slivered almonds optional

-- Arrange on an ungreased baking sheet and bake at 350˚ on a top rack for 12 minutes or until golden brown.
+- Bake at 350˚ on the upper rack for 12 minutes or until golden brown. then remove from oven.